Instructions for Authors

 The information of whether informed consent has been obtained should be written in the manuscript, either in the Methods section, Acknowledgement, or in a separate section.
 If informed consent was obtained orally only or not obtained, the authors must clearly explain the reasons with a statement in the manuscript and this should have been approved by author's institutional review board or ethics committee.

-Publication fee is payable only if a manuscript is accepted for publication.
-There is no additional fee for color figures, and no submission charge.
-Instruction for payment will be sent during the publication process and invoice will be available in the manuscript login page after a manuscript is accepted.
-Payment can be made by credit card (Visa/MasterCard/UnionPay) or bank transfer.
-Publication fee is required to cover the cost of publication.
-The fee should be paid before copyediting and publication and within 3 months from the date of acceptance.
+Publication fees are payable only if a manuscript is accepted for publication.
+There is no additional charge for color figures, nor is there a submission fee.
+Payment instructions will be provided during the publication process, and an invoice will be available on the manuscript login page after acceptance.
+Payments can be made via credit card (Visa/MasterCard/UnionPaynew) or bank transfer.
+The publication fee is required to cover the cost of publication and must be paid before copyediting, and within 3 months of acceptance.

 * $AUD: Australian dollar.
 Currency Converter (external source)

-It is the responsibility of every person listed as an author of an article submitted to this journal to follow the 4 criteria about the authorship recommended by the International Committee of Medical Journal Editors (ICMJE):
+Each author listed on a manuscript submitted to this journal must adhere to the four authorship criteria set by the International Committee of Medical Journal Editors (ICMJE):

-★ To submit a new manuscript, please follow the new submission link.
+★ To submit a new manuscript, please use the new submission link.

-★ To submit a revision, please login, select a manuscript and follow the "Submit revision" link.
-Do not submit a revision as a new submission.
+★ To submit a revision, please log in, select your manuscript, and click the 'Submit Revision' link.
+Do not submit a revision as a new manuscript.

 According to ICMJE definition, the corresponding author is the one individual who takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal’s administrative requirements, such as providing details of authorship, ethics committee approval, and gathering conflict of interest forms and statements, are properly completed, although these duties may be delegated to one or more coauthors.

-Manuscripts that have been previously posted to preprint servers (e.g. BioRxiv, MedRxiv, ChemRxiv, etc.) are allowed for submissions to our journal.
+Manuscripts previously posted on preprint servers (e.g., BioRxiv, MedRxiv, ChemRxiv) may be submitted to our journal.
 Authors can also post their manuscripts to other preprint servers if the manuscripts are accepted by our journal.

-Nanotheranostics accepts original scientific and review articles.
-Letters commenting on previously published articles should be received within 1 year of the date of the referenced article’s publication.
-Case reports are not accepted.
+Nanotheranostics welcomes original research and review articles.
+Letters commenting on previously published articles must be submitted within one year of the referenced article’s publication date.
+Please note that case reports are not considered for publication.

 A complete submission includes the following:

-Authors whose first language is not English are encouraged to ask a colleague to proofread the manuscript before submission.
+Authors for whom English is not the first language are encouraged to have a colleague proofread the manuscript before submission.

 All manuscripts should be accompanied by a cover letter from the corresponding author.
 The cover letter should contain a statement that the manuscript has been seen and approved by all authors.
 If there are more than 10 authors, the specific contribution of each author must be substantiated in the cover letter.
 The cover letter should inform the editor of potential overlap with other material already published or submitted for publication and should provide a reference to or a copy of this material.
 The cover letter should also disclose any conflict of interest—financial or otherwise—that may directly or indirectly influence the content of the manuscript submitted.
 Finally, the cover letter should provide any additional information that may be helpful to the editor.

-Please embed figures and tables in the manuscript to become one single file for submission in Microsoft Word.
-Once submission is complete, the system will generate a manuscript ID and password sent to the corresponding author's contact email.
+Please embed all figures and tables within the manuscript to create a single file for submission in Microsoft Word.
+Once the submission is complete, the system will generate a manuscript ID and send it to the corresponding author's contact email.

 Supplementary Material